-The Board of Directors Unilever United States, Inc.:
+The Board of Directors of Unilever United States, Inc.

-Report on the Nonconsolidated Financial Statements
+Report on the Audit of the Nonconsolidated Financial Statements

-We have audited the accompanying nonconsolidated financial statements of Unilever United States, Inc. (the Company), which comprise the nonconsolidated statements of financial position as of December 31, 2020 and 2019, and the related nonconsolidated statements of operations, comprehensive income, changes in equity, and cash flows for the years then ended, and the related notes to the nonconsolidated financial statements.
+We have audited the nonconsolidated financial statements of Unilever United States, Inc. (the Company), which comprise the nonconsolidated statements of financial position as of December 31, 2021 and 2020, and the related nonconsolidated statements of operations, comprehensive income (loss), changes in equity, and cash flows for the years then ended, and the related notes to the nonconsolidated financial statements.